tanweijie123/tp/docs/UserGuide.md

 </div>

-### How to use FitEgo
+### 1.2 How to use FitEgo

+FitEgo supports a lot of [commands](#command-summary), and it might seem daunting to learn all at once.
+This section aims to solve that, and guide you to understand how most FitEgo's commands are structured!

-There are 3 major entities in FitEgo: clients, sessions, and schedules.
-There are 5 major verbs in FitEgo: add, edit, delete, view, list.
+There are 3 major entities in FitEgo (clients, sessions, and schedules), and 5 major verbs (add, edit, delete, view, list).

+Let's first look at the entities.

 #### Clients